Wage and Labor Claims in the Restaurant, Bar, Food & Beverage Industry

 The Department of Labor enforces the Fair Labor Standards Act (FLSA), which sets basic minimum wage and overtime pay standards; and, these standards are enforced by the Department’s Wage and Hour Division.
 Employers must follow a specific set of rules and regulations for tipped employees – servers, waiters, bartenders, busboys, etc. Special rules apply to minimum wages and overtime that must be paid to employees working as “tipped employees”.

-Restaurant Expert Witness – Howard Cannon has more than 28 years of experience in the restaurant, bar, and food service industry.
+Restaurant Expert Witness – Howard Cannon has over 30 years of experience in the restaurant, bar, and food service industry.
 Having held nearly every conceivable restaurant industry position from dishwasher to CEO.
 Since Howard’s humble beginnings in 1987, he has completed projects of all types and sizes, in concepts ranging from fast food to fine dining, for corporate giants and Fortune 500 firms to single-unit independent operators.
 He has worked in every state of the United States and in several countries around the world; including, Canada, Mexico, England, France, Asia, India, the Philippines, Haiti, and others.

 Howard knows the problems that can occur when restaurant employers, either intentionally or unintentionally, fail to pay and/or fail to provide for their employees according to the state and federal rules and regulations; which can involve matters such as:

 - Minimum Wage;

 - Overtime Pay;